-To meet these shifts, brands and agencies use Wellows, an autonomous marketing platform that brings AI visibility data, SERP patterns, intent signals, and topic insights into one workflow.
-This helps teams strengthen AI search visibility and see how queries are interpreted across major AI models.
+To meet these shifts, brands and agencies now rely on tools like Wellows, an autonomous marketing platform that brings together AI visibility data, SERP patterns, intent signals, and topic insights into one streamlined workflow.
+Wellows enables teams to optimize their strategies based on AI search visibility data, allowing them to better understand how different queries are interpreted by major AI models.
+This deeper understanding allows businesses to make more informed decisions when creating content and optimizing their online presence.

 AI now sits at the center of search engines.
 SERPs are dynamic, personalized, and influenced by machine-learning systems that interpret behavior and context at scale.
 Results include AI summaries, predictive suggestions, and model-generated explanations.